walle56/credit-calc-app/README.md

 "years": 10  }`
 -- numbers can be in the format `50` or `50.00`
 -- send GET request to `localhost:8081/calculate/list` to get the list of all previous calculations

-### Comments:
--- PUT method is used because it is idempotent in the current context - https://restfulapi.net/idempotent-rest-apis/